unisonweb/unison/unison-src/transcripts/api-getDefinition.output.md

     },
     "typeDefinitions": {}
 }
---  Should find definitions by hash, uses global names if no names in specified path.
+--  Should find definitions by hash, using global names if no names in specified path.
 GET /api/getDefinition?names=%23qkhkl0n238&relativeTo=emptypath
 {
     "missingDefinitions": [],